 Alto Adige Pinot Noir Days

-The 27th edition of the national event dedicated to the extraordinary Pinot Noir grape is set to take place, welcoming industry professionals and enthusiasts alike.
-Mark your calendars for May 16th to 18th.
-During these days in Alto Adige, wine lovers, industry experts, restaurateurs, wine merchants, and journalists will gather to explore Pinot Noir and its many facets.
-For over twenty years, the Alto Adige Pinot Noir Days have been organized with passion and dedication by a team of volunteers, earning great acclaim in the wine world and attracting numerous producers and visitors.
+Pinot Noir takes center stage at the 27th edition of the national event, set to take place from May 16th to 18th, welcoming industry professionals and enthusiasts alike.
+During these days in Alto Adige, wine lovers, industry experts, restaurateurs, wine merchants, and journalists will gather to explore this grape variety and its many facets.
+The event has earned great acclaim in the wine world and attracts numerous producers and visitors.

 Pinot Noir Days 2025

-Following tradition, the 27th edition will be held in the wine villages of Egna and Montagna, showcasing all the wines from the National Pinot Noir Competition, which takes place behind closed doors in early May.
+The 27th edition will take place in the wine villages of Egna and Montagna.
+It showcases all the wines from the National Pinot Noir Competition held in early May.

-This year’s focus is on the 2022 vintage, featuring 116 wines from Trentino, Valle d’Aosta, Veneto, Friuli-Venezia Giulia, Piemonte, Lombardia, Toscana, Umbria, Sicilia, and, of course, the host region, Alto Adige.
+This year’s focus is on the 2022 vintage, featuring 116 wines from:

-“Thanks to this wide geographical spread, we can give our audience an idea of how diverse Pinot Noir can be depending on terroir, tradition, and style; I’m certain there will be some delightful surprises, and this year we have reached a record number of wines for tasting, which is very satisfying,” says Ines Giovanett, President of the Organizing Committee of the Alto Adige Pinot Noir Days.
+“Thanks to this wide geographical spread, we can give our audience an idea of how diverse Pinot Noir can be depending on terroir, tradition, and style; I’m certain there will be some delightful surprises, and this year we have reached a record number of wines for tasting, which is very satisfying,” says Ines Giovanett, President of the Organizing Committee of the event.

 Program